-SA Objectives Appraisal of Site Ideas for mitigation 7.
-Environment and Landscape The housing site lies to the north of a ridge-line.
-The housing site has no visual value within the study area.
-There is a low visual susceptibility arising from the fact that the site does not contribute to the visual amenity of several receptors, and is of limited visibility due to its mature boundary vegetation.
-Overall the visual sensitivity is low.
-The site's setting would be improved with the demolition of the school building on the ridge, housing will not be visible from the Park.
-8. Natural Resources and Flooding 0.11% (0.02 ha) of the housing site is within the area of a historic landfill site with the potential for de-contamination.
+SA Objectives Appraisal of Site Ideas for mitigation 8.
+Natural Resources and Flooding 0.11% (0.02 ha) of the housing site is within the area of a historic landfill site with the potential for de-contamination.
 Minimal water quality issues except Nottingham Canal but some mitigation will be required generally.
 No agricultural land quality issues.
 9. Waste Redevelopment of the school as a major developed site may result in demolition waste.
 0.11% (0.02 ha) of the housing site is within the area of a historic landfill site and therefore may require special measures.
 Require non-hazardous construction and demolition waste plan.
 Undertake any required remediation.
 Potential to re-use materials from demolition.
 10. Energy and Climate Change 11.
 Transport Existing cycle route adjacent to the boundary of the housing site.
 Within 300m of at least half-hourly bus service.
 Urban design of transport routes to support development.
+Incorporate measures to reduce speed of traffic along Coventry Lane.
+Single crossing point to serve both this site and the Stapleford 'West of Coventry Lane' site.
 12. Employment Stimulates construction and other jobs.
 13. Innovation 14.
 Economic Structure